ArenKDesai/Aren-s-Notes/botany lec.md

 541 mya: **Phanerozoic** Era begins.
 Dawn of the **Cambrian explosion** of life on land.
 This is the newest era.
 No plants or animals on land.
 Life only existed in ocean.
 Only 10% of today's oxygen.

-Plants back then had to deal with gravity, drying and UV damage, water and nutrients delivery, fertilization, etc. The first to evolve these traits were the **bryophyts
+Plants back then had to deal with gravity, drying and UV damage, water and nutrients delivery, fertilization, etc. The first to evolve these traits were the **bryophytes**.